marianasvega/WRO_FE-CETYS/README.md

 ```
 <br>

--If our middle distance (the one facing forward) detects a distances less than 90 cm, it may be because a turn is near.
+- If our middle distance (the one facing forward) detects a distances less than 90 cm, it may be because a turn is near.

 ```ruby
  if (distanceMid < 90) {                                       // PREPARE FOR A TURN //